September 19 Peace Love Activism

-Emmett’s mother, Mamie Till Bradley, departed from Chicago's Midway Airport to attend the trial.
+Emmett’s mother, Mamie Till Bradley, departed from Chicago's Midway Airport to attend the trial. (see Emmett Till)

+September 19, 1959: Soviet leader Nikita Khrushchev had arrived in the US on September 15 for a summit meeting with President Eisenhower.
+The Soviet leader indicated a desire to see Hollywood.
 September 19 began pleasantly enough, with a tour of the Twentieth Century Fox Studios.
-Kurshchev was taken to the sound stage for the movie "Can-Can" and was immediately surrounded by the cast of the film, including Shirley MacLaine and Juliet Prowse.
+Khrushchev was taken to the sound stage for the movie "Can-Can" and was immediately surrounded by the cast of the film, including Shirley MacLaine and Juliet Prowse.
 The cast members performed a number from the film.
 Frank Sinatra was brought in to serve as an unofficial master of ceremonies later lunched with an obviously delighted Khrushchev.

 Later Twentieth Century Fox President Spyros P. Skouras introduced Khrushchev at Los Angeles Town Hall.
 Skouras, an ardent anticommunist, irritated Khrushchev by referring to the premier's famous statement that Russia would "bury" capitalism.
 Skouras declared that Los Angeles was not particularly interested in "burying" anyone, but would meet the challenge if posed.
 Khrushchev's famous temper quickly flared.
 He charged that Skouras's remarks were part of a campaign to heckle him during his trip to America.

 Khrushchev, still fuming about the debate with Skouras, exploded.
 "And I say, I would very much like to go and see Disneyland.
 But then, we cannot guarantee your security, they say.
 Then what must I do?
 Commit suicide?
 What is it?
 Is there an epidemic of cholera there or something?
-Or have gangsters taken hold of the place that can destroy me?”
+Or have gangsters taken hold of the place that can destroy me?" (see Sept 25)

-September 19, 2011, LGBT: The US military’s “Don’t ask, don’t tell” policy officially ends.
+September 19, 2011: the US military’s “Don’t ask, don’t tell” policy officially ended. (see Sept 20, 2011)